 Drinks are not included for players.
-I suspect this is because people can roll in and play without being a guest.
+I suspect this is because people can roll in and play without being guests.
 But coffee, water, and juice in a casino just do not cut it.
 You cannot even order a real drink – WTF?
 I’m still scratching my head about this one.

-Then there’s the sheer size of the casino, you can get lost in here, and it’s hard to find familiar games.
+Then there’s the sheer size of the casino, you can get lost here, and it’s hard to find familiar games.

 Even the robot that delivers the drinks was meh.
 Although it’s worth noting that some people are fascinated by robots, all in all, I’d skip the casino.

 The ArtScience Museum is located within Marina Bay Sands.
 It features major exhibitions that blend art, science, culture, and technology and was opened by Singapore’s Prime Minister Lee Hsien Loong on 17 February 2011.

 Despite plans for a permanent exhibition at the ArtScience Gallery, the Museum mainly hosts touring exhibitions.

 - While a room will set you back $400 plus, be prepared to double this.
 By the time you have had lunch at the pool, a dinner on-site, and a couple of drinks, you will be in it for at least twice the amount.
 Upon check out, our bill was $888.23, the most we have ever spent in less than 24 hours.

 - The hotel will charge a $200 incremental charge to your card upon arrival, which is then credited to your final balance.